 The grain came from the plain near Myra, and possibly from cargo ships, bringing it from Egypt.
 From Andriace it was shipped to Rome or to other parts of the Roman Empire.

-View looking south at the recently (2009) discovered “synagogue” at Andriace.
+View looking south at the “synagogue” that was discovered at Andriace.
 On the left (east) side of the image, behind the people, Hadrian’s granary is visible.